0x4337/0x4337/README.md

 ## 🚀 About Me

-I'm a `Full-Stack Web Developer`, passionate about `blockchain, trading and ai tech`, currently working 24/7 on `an automated cryptocurrency copy trading dashboard and its corresponding landing page in NextJS 13`.
+I'm a `Full-Stack Web Developer`, passionate about `blockchain, trading and ai tech`, currently working 24/7 on `an automated cryptocurrency copy trading admin and user dashboard along with its on brand landing page in NextJS 13`.

 ---